cjdbarlow/Part-One/medical-gas-supply.md

 ###Vacuum Insulated Evaporator
 The VIE:
 * Stores **liquid oxygen**
 It is **vacuum insulated** as it must keep oxygen below its critical temperature (-119°C).
-The VIE typically stores oxygen between -160°C and -180°C.
+The VIE typically stores oxygen between -160°C and -180°C, and at 700kPa.
+    * The gas is stored below its critical temperature and above its boiling point
-    * The amount of oxygen remaining can therefore be calculated from its mass
+    * The amount of oxygen remaining is calculated from its mass
 * Does not require active cooling
 Instead it is cooled by:
     * Insulation